micshar92/micshar92.github.io/README.md

 While it wasn't implemented due to several variables, my last two managers did the gist of it.
 I contributed when I could, too, and we likely reduced angry customer calls— increasing retention— because of it.

 This SOP was originally a Google Doc, but the warnings, table, and other bits I felt worked better in XML.
 Reuse seems easier to fulfill cGMP requirements and reduce confusion caused by different wording across documents.

+(That said, I'm still figuring out the advanced parts of XML.
+Come back when I have a finished PDF for you.)